okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-user-scoped-account-management/main/index.md

 It is up to you how you set up users to call the MyAccount API to manage their account.
 In this guide, we provide sample API calls using a Postman collection to demonstrate them in a language/platform neutral way.

 > **Note:** To run the Postman collection, you need an end-user access token.
-Use a password grant type or SDK to get the token.
-See [Embedded Auth with SDKs React](https://github.com/okta/okta-auth-js/tree/master/test/apps/react-oie) for a sample app that provides an access token.
+Use a password grant type or [SDK](/docs/guides/auth-js/-/main/) to get the token.

 ## API Versioning